facebook/react-native-website/docs/accessibility.md

 ### `onMagicTap` <div class="label ios">iOS</div>

 Assign this property to a custom function which will be called when someone performs the "magic tap" gesture, which is a double-tap with two fingers.
 A magic tap function should perform the most relevant action a user could take on a component.
 In the Phone app on iPhone, a magic tap answers a phone call, or ends the current one.
 If the selected element does not have an `onMagicTap` function, the system will traverse up the view hierarchy until it finds a view that does.

-### `onAccessibilityEscape` <div class="label ios">iOS</div>

-Assign this property to a custom function which will be called when someone performs the "escape" gesture, which is a two finger Z shaped gesture.
-An escape function should move back hierarchically in the user interface.
-This can mean moving up or back in a navigation hierarchy or dismissing a modal user interface.
-If the selected element does not have an `onAccessibilityEscape` function, the system will attempt to traverse up the view hierarchy until it finds a view that does or bonk to indicate it was unable to find one.

 ## Accessibility Actions